 Small physician practices will get greater flexibility—including the virtual practice and facility-based measurement options and a much higher low-volume threshold—under major changes proposed by CMS for calendar year 2018 of the Quality Payment Program (QPP), which was created under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) (P.L.
 114-10).
-The Proposed rule, if finalized, would recommend, but not require, physicians participating in the Merit-based Incentive Payment System (MIPS) to adopt upgraded electronic health record (EHR) systems.
+The Proposed rule will publish in the Federal Register on June 30, 2017, and, if finalized, would recommend, but not require, physicians participating in the Merit-based Incentive Payment System (MIPS) to adopt upgraded electronic health record (EHR) systems.
 CMS also proposed more than doubling the number of practices eligible to participate in an Advanced Alternative Payment Model (Advanced APM).
-Comments are due by August 21, 2017 (Proposed rule, 82 FR 30010, June 30, 2017).
+Comments are due by August 21, 2017.

 Low-volume threshold.
 Under the Proposed rule, the low-volume threshold, which excludes providers who do not serve a certain number of Medicare Part B beneficiaries or bill a certain amount within a year, would markedly increase.
 For 2017, the low-volume threshold is $30,000 in Part B allowed charges or 100 Part B beneficiaries; for 2018, the Proposed rule would triple the billing amount to $90,000 in Part B allowed charges and double the beneficiary threshold to 200.
 However, it also proposes that starting in 2019, low-volume clinicians could opt-in to MIPS.